nrdvana/userp/libuserp/README.md

 A `userp_stream` is the top-level object for reading and writng the complete protocol of blocks, which contain scopes, indexes, and metadata.

+Anything with a reference count has a corresponding "grab"/"drop" API call to acquire or release a reference to it.

 ### Environment Objects

 The `userp_env` object holds all configuration needed by the rest of the